Some of the comments under the op-ed are appalling, like this one from "Scott" in Chicago:

 What I don't think white people understand is the collateral damage this causes to black people who have to deal with what Forest Whitaker went through, from a psychological point of view.
 You start to see ghosts.
 You think you see racism everywhere in your interactions with white people.
 For some, it becomes such a problem that is inhibits their own personal/career growth.I'm a white person, and I understand that collateral damage at least intellectually.
 I have tried to imagine what it would feel like to have grown up knowing that hostile people were looking at me, waiting for an excuse to yell epithets at me, or better, to get me alone in a secluded place and beat me up?
 Or seeing me as a threat, just for existing in the space they consider to be theirs?
 The closest I've come to feeling it has been some occasions when I was out for a walk late at night, and was almost the only person in sight on a street -- except for a woman who I could see gather into herself at the sight of me, not knowing whether I was a threat or not.
 Some men get indignant about that; I don't.
 It doesn't begin to compare to growing up black in America, and I'm not saying that it does.
 Most of the time I'm invisible in white society; black people never are, from the day they're born.

 Some would argue that I have a double standard here.
 I've been asked what I would think, while I walked down an empty city street late at night, if I saw a group of young black men approaching.
-I would feel somewhat apprehensive, it's true, but no more than I'd feel if I saw a group of young white men approaching.
+I would feel somewhat apprehensive, it's true, but no more than I feel when I see a group of young white men approaching.
 The 18-35 age group among males commits most crimes, I believe.
 But I have been out walking late at night in large American cities and passed groups of young black men who paid me no attention at all.

 Coates commented in reply, "From a cold calculating position, even if it is racism you can't know.
 There's nothing you can do about it, so you shouldn't bother thinking about it."
 But not thinking about it doesn't always work.